Vietnam Culinary Tour June 2017 – Join Us on a Vietnam Food Adventure

 We’ve now finalised the itinerary and prices and will add details below today.
 We’ll be kicking off our Vietnam Culinary Tour in Saigon (Ho Chi Minh City) on 24 June 2017 and will finish in Hanoi around 15 days later.

 We’re offering the main tour and several add-ons, as we appreciate that not everyone has the luxury of time, so if you choose to those before and after the trip, you might find yourself enjoying an epic 21-day culinary adventure.

-For those who choose to do the add-ons, there’s the option to do a one-day cruise through the lush waterways of the Mekong Delta trip before the main tour (by road and boat), and after the main tour, we’ll travel from Hanoi to Sapa and back (train there, road on the return), and then from Hanoi to Halong Bay (by road) for a cruise through the spectacular limestone karsts and islands.
+For those who choose to do the add-ons, there’s the option to do a one-day cruise through the lush waterways of the Mekong Delta trip, and after the main tour, we’ll travel from Hanoi to Sapa and back (sleeper train there, road on the return journey), and then from Hanoi to Halong Bay (by road) for a cruise through the spectacular limestone karsts and islands.